Inverse magnetocaloric effect and phase separation induced by giant van Hove singularity in itinerant ferromagnetic metal: FM-PM FOPT thermodynamics: the extension of Landau theory

 where $\eta_{\rm PS}$ is determined by~Eq.~(\ref{eq:eta_1st_order}).
-Here it is taken into account that when the magnetic field is applied, not only the magnetization of the ferromagnetic phase $m$ changes, but also $\mu$.
-In the vicinity of tricritical point one can expect that the first ($\chi$) term dominates over the second ($\eta$) term.
-Thus, we have
+Here it is taken into account that when the magnetic field is applied, not only the magnetization of the ferromagnetic phase $m$ changes, but also $\mu$ does.
+In the vicinity of tricritical point one can expect that the first ($\chi$) term dominates over the second ($\eta$) term; this fact was verified within numerical calculations, see~Sec.~\ref{sec:calculation_example}.